ponder-sh/ponder/.github/CONTRIBUTING.md

 ## Fork the repository

-To start contributing to the project, use the [GitHub CLI](https://cli.github.com) to create a fork and clone it to your local machine:
+To start contributing to the project, [create a fork](https://github.com/0xOlias/ponder/fork) and clone it to your machine using `git clone`.

+Or, use the [GitHub CLI](https://cli.github.com) to create a fork and clone it in one command:

 ```bash
 gh repo fork 0xOlias/ponder --clone
 ```

-Or, manually create a fork using the button at the top of the repo on GitHub, then clone it to your local machine using `git clone {your-fork-url}`.

 <div align="right">
   <a href="#get-started">&uarr; back to top</a></b>